 Due today before class: What American artist and which artwork are you going to write your analysis paper about?
 Go to "Discussions" under "Artist and artwork my paper will be about," tell me the artist and artwork you will analyze in your paper (no written essay is required).

-Watch before class: Bessie Smith Clip In class: Bessie Smith, the Blues, and Race Records In class:
+Watch before class: Bessie Smith ClipLinks to an external site.

+In class: Bessie Smith, the Blues, and Race RecordsLinks to an external site.

-Bessie Smith, "Reckless Blues" (1925)
+Bessie Smith, "Reckless Blues" (1925)Links to an external site.

 Lyrics for "Reckless Blues" Download Lyrics for "Reckless Blues"

 In class: New Woman Power PointDownload New Woman Power Point

-In class: Movie clips of Mae West films
+In class: Movie clips of Mae West filmsLinks to an external site.

 In class: Theater Power PointDownload Theater Power Point

+Monday, September 18:

 In class: Art Deco and Modernism Download Art Deco and Modernism

 In class: Chrysler Building, American Radiator Building, Georgia O'Keeffe, Paul Manship

-In class: Georgia O'Keeffe clip

-In class: The 1913 Armory Show
+In class: The 1913 Armory ShowLinks to an external site.

-In class: Music PowerPointDownload Music PowerPoint

 Architecture PPDownload Architecture PP

 Sculpture PPDownload Sculpture PP

-Tuesday, July 11:
+In class: Modernism and Mass Culture continued:

+In class: Georgia O'Keeffe clipLinks to an external site.

+In class: Music PowerPointDownload Music PowerPoint

+Monday, September 25:

-Test # 1 today during class period (see announcement) - make sure to come to class on time Using Google to take the test is cheating.
+Test # 1 today during class period online (see announcement)

+Using Google to take the test is cheating.
 The tests are open notes.
 Use the lectures, Power Points, the syllabus, your homework assignments, and your notes.

-Due before class: Persuasive analysis paper topic - artist/artwork, 4 sources from the library, and a (tentative) thesis statement is due - I highly encourage students to set up a meeting with me (10 minutes) to discuss your papers In class: The Great DepressionDownload The Great Depression In class: Woody Guthrie: The Dust Bowl In class: Thomas Hart Benton: A Social History of the State of Missouri In class: The Dust Bowl In class:
+Due before class: Persuasive analysis paper topic - artist/artwork, 4 sources from the library, and a (tentative) thesis statement is due - I highly encourage students to set up a meeting with me (10 minutes) to discuss your papers

+The Great Depression Download The Great Depression

+Watch before class: Woody Guthrie: The Dust BowlLinks to an external site.

+In class: Thomas Hart Benton: A Social History of the State of MissouriLinks to an external site.